gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy nodded,
 grabbed the wheelbarrow's handles, and rolled it down a side street where no one could see her.
-It took her a moment to figure out how to pick up the flying machine---it was lighter than she expected, but the big rotor turned so easily in her hands that she couldn't get a decent grip.
+It took her a moment to figure out how to pick up the flying machine—it was lighter than she expected, but the big rotor turned so easily in her hands that she couldn't get a decent grip.